menu

 A lot of people in Bridgeport take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Bridgeport, this fills their need for low-cost transportation.

-The education level of Bridgeport citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.10% of adults 25 and older in Bridgeport have a college degree.
+In terms of college education, Bridgeport is nearly on par with the US average for all cities of 21.84%: 20.10% of adults 25 and older in Bridgeport have a bachelor's degree or advanced degree.

 The per capita income in Bridgeport in 2018 was $25,830, which is low income relative to Connecticut, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,320 for a family of four.
 However, Bridgeport contains both very wealthy and poor people as well.